Workflow

 Check for Patterns You Missed Last Time

-For example, you might find 15 different variations of "plumber salary" that each cost $5-$10.
+For example, you might find 15 different variations of "dental hygienist salary" that each cost $5-$10.
 Individually, none look alarming.
-Collectively, that's $75-$150 wasted — and it's the same intent pattern that one broad negative would eliminate entirely.
+Collectively, that's $75 to $150 wasted, and it's the same intent pattern that one broad negative would eliminate entirely.

 Pro tip: Use your browser's Ctrl+F (or Cmd+F) to search the report for common waste words: "salary," "jobs," "free," "how to," "DIY," "youtube."
 This is faster than scanning every row and catches terms you might miss by just reading the list.